Helen Chandler: Personal life

 By the late 1930s she was battling alcoholism and her acting career declined.
 She was hospitalized several times but was unable to gain control over her life.
 In 1950, Chandler was severely burned in an apartment fire, caused by her falling asleep while smoking.
 She survived but her body was badly disfigured.
 Her alcoholism continued unabated after the accident.

 Death

-Helen Chandler died on April 30, 1965, from cardiac arrest during surgery for a stomach ulcer in Hollywood, California.
-Her remains were cremated in accordance with her wishes, and are interred at Chapel of the Pines Crematory in Los Angeles.
+Chandler died on April 30, 1965, following surgery in Hollywood, California and was cremated according to her wishes.
+She was survived by her husband, Walter Piascik.
+Chandler's original internment site was the private vault at the Chapel of the Pines Crematory in Los Angeles.
+After an online fundraising effort led by researcher Jessica Wahl and Hollywood Graveyard YouTube channel creator Arthur Dark and with the permission of her surviving family, Chandler's ashes were reinterned in the Cathedral Mausoleum of Hollywood Forever Cemetery on July 13, 2023.